Lutherse Kerk (Delft)

-The Lutherse Kerk, also known as St. George's Chapel, is an 18th-century church in the Dutch city of Delft.
-The church's foundation was laid in the 15th or 16th centuries, with a wooden structure being built on top of it.
-This first wooden church burned down in 1536, and the city of Delft erected an armory where the church had stood.
-The armory was converted into the current Lutheran church in 1768, and a new stone facade and steeples where added to the existing building.
+The Lutherse Kerk, also known as St George's Chapel, is an 18th-century church in the Dutch city of Delft.
+The church's foundations were laid in the 15th or 16th centuries, with a wooden structure built on top of it.
+This first wooden church burnt down in 1536, and the city of Delft erected an armoury where it had stood.
+The armoury was converted into the current Lutheran church in 1768, and a new stone facade and steeples were added to the existing building.